Nuisancexd/laced/README.md

 * Pure RSA encryption: encrypts data directly using RSA.
 * Pure ChaCha encryption: encrypts data with secret key using ChaCha.
 * Generate RSA pair (public and private) keys.
+* Signature: This module is responsible for digitally signing file hash values as well as signing the public key to ensure its authenticity and integrity.

 ## Usage Options: